Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Record Content

 Some high-end cell simulators have the ability to intercept communications content (calls, SMS) in real time.
 This is achieved by acting as a full man-in-the-middle: relaying communications between the phone and the real network while decrypting or even preventing encryption.
 Documents have confirmed that US agencies possess Stingray-type tools capable of eavesdropping.
+These capabilities are most effective against 2G/3G networks, while 4G and 5G networks provide better security against such attacks.

 Denial-of-Service Capabilities